The 7 Best VPN For Indonesia 2023 (Speed Tested!)

 To maintain national security, Indonesia has implemented strict regulations on internet usage, targeting defamation, religious matters, and content manipulation, commonly referred to as “fake news.”
 The enforcement of these regulations has led to arrests of individuals for sharing critical content, such as in the case of a user arrested for criticizing a House of Representatives speaker.
 In 2017, three media outlets (Tempo, Inilah.com and Kompas TV) were also accused of defamation by a government official.

-Is VPN legal in Indonesia?
+Is VPN Legal In Indonesia?

 While there are ongoing incidences of countries around the world (like Russia and China) starting to pay attention to VPNs and attempting some sort of regulation, at the point of time Indonesia does not seem to have joined that bandwagon yet.